Ayush-gupta155/TSF--GRIP/README.md

 # TSF--GRIP
-This repo contains different projects under GRIP intership by THE SPARKS FOUNDATION
+This repo contains different projects under GRIP intership offered by THE SPARKS FOUNDATION This repository contains projects for GRIP Internship.
-# TSF_GRIP
-This repository contains projects for GRIP Internship.
 It contains ML programs for:
 1. Iris Flower clustring using Logistic Regression, SVM, KNN, Gaussian NB, Decision Tree.